 The Bernardin resort is situated between Piran and Portorož.
 The main part of the resort is decorated with the bell tower and former monastery church St. Bernardine from the 15th century.
 Activities in the monastery ended in the 19th century and the Austrian military later used the complex as a stronghold, from which soldiers defended the bay.

-The best time is definitely the warmer period of the year (between May and September) as this gives you a chance to enjoy the sea and makes it easier to sightsee the rest of the country too.
+The best time is definitely the warmer period of the year (between May and September).
+This gives you a chance to enjoy the sea and makes it easier to sightsee the rest of the country too.

 If you really want to experience Piran, you must stay at least one night.
 I’ve had four nights in Piran and I could really stay one more.
 During the high season it’s flooded by crowds of tourists, but if you go before or after the high season, it will be great.